-A Power Imbalance may exist, but is not presumed, where an Intimate Relationship existed before the sport relationship (e.g., a relationship between two spouses or life partners that preceded the sport relationship).
+A Power Imbalance may exist, but is not presumed, when an Intimate Relationship existed before the sport including the period(s) of any sanctions imposed.

+1 For the purpose of evaluating whether an individual is considered a Participant per this provision, the phrase "currently is" includes the date on which the alleged misconduct was reported to the Center, through resolution, and relationship (e.g., a relationship between two spouses or life partners that preceded the sport relationship).